 Thank you, Zabko, for you reply.
 It's especially helpful to hear from other people in your situation!
 He was supposed to go to the local suboxone/methadone clinic this morning.
 One of his biggest problems though, is that he doesn't follow through on the recovery part.
 He stops working his steps, going to meetings, has never gotten a sponsor, etc. So, when he comes off of suboxone or methadone, he's going to need to learn how to deal with life.
 That's where I think recovery will help him.
-But, being on these boards and soberrecovery has taught me that I have no control over him.
+But, being on these boards has taught me that I have no control over him.
 If I had any control, he'd have stopped using years ago.

 Faith love has nothing to do with this.From what you say he doesn't want to get clean and does not think you will follow through with your plan or that he can intimidate you into coming home.Not my place to tell you to divorce or not .However he knows what and how to get clean but is choosing not to do what is required.
 And he is risking the kid's lives driving while screwed up This man exhibits no intention of getting clean.

 With us there is only one catalyst for change and one only pain.
 If it doesn't hurt there is no reason to stop And he hasn't hurt still thinks you will break weak and come home.
 He is not safe for you or your kids to be around at this point.
 Dog